When do we use ultrasound in pets?

 After we’ve scanned your dog or cat, the results of the scan are usually available immediately, which a veterinary surgeon will discuss with you.
 If we have taken samples, they are sent to a laboratory which specialises in interpreting these types of samples in dogs, cats and other animals.
 It is possible to wait several days before we receive the results.

-Pet ultrasounds vary in price, between £45 to £135 for dogs and cats depending on the type of scan.
+Pet ultrasounds vary in price for dogs and cats depending on the type of scan.
 If samples are taken and sent to the laboratory, then there is an additional charge.
 During the consultation, a vet will be able to advise you on the cost in more detail.
-Read more about our pricing policy here.
+See our prices page for more information.